-Prescott, Arizona’s two most popular lakes, Watson, and Lynx, could not be any more different from one another.
+Prescott, Arizona’s three most popular lakes – Watson, Lynx, and Goldwater – could not be any more different from one another.
 Watson is a geographical wonder, with rocks that look like they were transported straight from Mars.
-Lynx is much more of a run-of-the-mill lake, nice and relaxing, but nothing special.
-These are not the only two lakes near Prescott, but they are by far the most popular.
+Lynx and Goldwater are much more of a run-of-the-mill lakes, nice and relaxing, but nothing crazy.
+These are not the only three lakes in or near Prescott, but they are by far the most popular.

 So, let’s go!!!